 Martin Durnley (Hywel Bennett) is a troubled young man.
 With a mother who insists on treating him like a child, a stepfather who can't wait to see the back of him, and a brother with Down's Syndrome shut away in an institution, is it any wonder he retreats into an alternate personality - that of six-year-old Georgie?
 It is Georgie who befriends Susan Harper (Hayley Mills), but friendship soon turns into obsession.
 When Susan begins to distance herself, something inside Georgie snaps and he embarks on a killing spree, with Susan as the next target.Written by

 Kevin Steinhauer <K.Steinhauer@BoM.GOV.AU>

-Ladies and gentlemen, because of the controversy already aroused, the producers of this film wish to re-emphasize what is already stated in the film, that there is no established scientific connection between Mongolism and psychotic or criminal behavior.
+Ladies and gentlemen, in view of the controversy already aroused, the producers of this film wish to re-emphasize what is already stated in the film, that there is no established scientific connection between Mongolism and psychotic or criminal behaviour.

 See more »

 In the closing credits, the police rank Superintendent is spelled Superintendant.
 See more »

 Slightly misguided, but still works well as a psycho thriller